 Concrete is a tiny town located in the state of Washington.
 With a population of 794 people and just one neighborhood, Concrete is the 280th largest community in Washington.
-Concrete has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Concrete was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Concrete isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Concrete are a mix of both white- and blue-collar jobs.
 Overall, Concrete is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Concrete who work in management occupations (19.93%), business and financial occupations (10.78%), and sales jobs (8.17%).